jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 Looks a lot like the `kubectl cluster-info` call above.

-Next step is to add the DEIS chart repository:
+Next step is to add the Deis chart repository:

 ```bash
 jims@dockeropolis:~$ helmc repo add deis https://github.com/deis/charts